arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

     delete:
       operationId: deleteDocument
       description: |
-        If `silent` is not set to `true`, the body of the response contains a JSON object with the information about the identifier and the revision.
-The attribute `_id` contains the known *document ID* of the removed document, `_key` contains the key which uniquely identifies a document in a given collection, and the attribute `_rev` contains the document revision.
+        If `silent` is not set to `true`, the body of the response contains a JSON object with the following attributes:
+        - `_id` containing the document identifier build with the following pattern: `collection-name/_key`.
+          It is useful for identifying documents in a result that combines data from multiple collections.
+        - `_key` containing key which uniquely identifies a document in a **given** collection
+        - `_rev` containing the revision.

         If the `waitForSync` parameter is not specified or set to `false`, then the collection's default `waitForSync` behavior is applied.